Aetna reaches $120 million settlement over reimbursements

 In a joint court filing on Friday, the plaintiffs and Aetna said the accord was “adequate, fair and reasonable.”

-“We are pleased that we were able to reach a favorable agreement,” James Cecchi, lead lawyer for the plaintiffs, said in a phone interview.
+“We are pleased that we were able to reach a favorable agreement,” James Cecchi, lead counsel for the plaintiffs, said in a phone interview.

 The settlement requires approval by U.S. District Judge Stanley Chesler in Newark, New Jersey.
 Aetna said it expects approval in the middle of 2013, and that it may void the settlement if too many people decide not to participate.